SurekshyaSharma/ust_cci_training/docs/using_cci.md

 ## Hooking up some persistant orgs

 You can hook up any org that you have access (staging, dev, production, packaging) to your CCI instance and it will keep track of them only for that project instance.
-This means that cci can uses these persitance org names to deploy tasks agains.
+This means that cci can uses these persistent org names to deploy tasks again.
 This can include deploying code directly into them.

-It should be noted that idealy you would only connect a packaging org.
-This packaging org would be used to create managed and unmanaged packages to intall/deploy your code in a versioned state to all of you other orgs.
-If your company doesn't have a packaging org spun up you can aquire a developer org from salesforce and use that as you packaging org.
+It should be noted that ideally you would only connect a packaging org.
+This packaging org would be used to create managed and un-managed packages to install/deploy your code in a versioned state to all of you other orgs.
+If your company doesn't have a packaging org spun up you can acquire a developer org from salesforce and use that as you packaging org.

-The packaging concept may break down sometimes with new projects or when projects get tightly coupled to a companies interal processes.
-In this case you can still deploy to any persistant org instance direcltly.
-You should still maintian some dicipline with scratch org first developement with the repository as the source of trutch rather than pushing to an org and testing development.
+The packaging concept may break down sometimes with new projects or when projects get tightly coupled to a companies internal processes.
+In this case you can still deploy to any persistent org instance directly.
+You should still maintain some discipline with scratch org first development with the repository as the source of truth rather than pushing to an org and testing development.

 Connect to a sandbox org this way: